Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: Uniform light-cone gauge in the large and limit

-\section{Comments on finite $R$}
+\subsection{Comments on finite $R$}

-In the previous section we showed that if the radius $R$ is sufficiently large and the string expands around a solution which develops a linear term along the longitudinal spatial direction in the large radius expansion, the light-cone gauge fixed non-relativistic action admits a large string tension limit around the dynamics of free massless scalar fields, which is reminiscent of the BMN expansion in the relativistic model.
-The r\^ole of the large $R$ expansion is to render the $z_1$ coordinate an isometry in first approximation.
+In the previous section we showed that if the radius $R$ is sufficiently large and the string expands around a classical solution whose $z_1$ coordinates linearises in $\sigma$ in the large radius expansion, the light-cone gauge fixed non-relativistic action admits a large string tension limit around the dynamics of free massless scalar fields.
+The role of the large $R$ expansion is to render the $z_1$ coordinate an isometry in first approximation.
 The next question we want to ask is the following: \emph{what happens if we keep $R$ finite?}

-If one tries to implement the procedure described in the previous section for finite $R$, one will find that the action does not expand around the dynamics of free particles, but instead it will expand around a much more complicated quadratic action, which is not free due to the introduction of $\sigma$ dependent terms through the orbifold winding modes of the $z_1$ coordinate, which enters without $\sigma$ derivatives in $H_{\mu\nu}$ and $\tau_{\mu}{}^A$.
+If one tries to implement the procedure described in the previous section for finite $R$, one will find that the action does not expand around the dynamics of free particles, but instead it will expand around a more complicated quadratic action, which is not free due to the introduction of $\sigma$ dependent terms, since $z_1$ is not an isometry for $H_{\mu\nu}$ and $\tau_{\mu}{}^A$.

 The large $R$ limit has the property of taming the $\sigma$ dependent terms, in such a way that they disappear from the leading order action and only appear through subleading corrections.
 The large $R$ limit has also the effect of making the $\tz$ and $z_m$ fields becoming massless, and their mass only appears as a correction in $1/R^2$.
 This is in agreement with the fact that non-relativistic string theory in flat spacetime (in static gauge) is just a theory of massless scalar fields in Mink$_2$.